Satsangi (band): Biography

 The roots begin in the experimental British art school environment, where Menon met Herbert, they started writing songs drawing on their eastern and western music influences, then joined by other musicians and Satsangi.

 The band have since had their first album No Shoes in Satsang Hall reviewed in Rolling Stone magazine, gigged with The Kills, The Primitives, headlined in London, played at major festivals alongside artists such as Elvis Costello, Tom Jones, Jools Holland, and Martha and the Vandellas.
 Satsangi videos, made in collaboration with artist Paul Windridge are broadcast globally on MTV networks.
-They are currently signed to Mr Babu and released by The Orchard.
+They are signed to Mr Babu and released by The Orchard.